zendad/kubernete_deploy/README.md

 * kubernete_deploy::packages  has all the packages to be installed on master and node

 ##Units Tests.
-run `chef exec rspec` to see results of unit tests
+run `chef exec rspec` in the cookbook root to see results of unit tests